Advertiser Disclosure

 What is the Minimum Age to Get a Debit Card?

 In most instances, the minimum age to get a debit card is 13 years old.
 It’s typically offered in conjunction with a joint teen checking account with both the parent or legal guardian and the child listed. – also known as a joint account.
-However, you will find that some banks, credit unions and online platforms offer debit cards to children that are as young as six years of age.
+However, you will find that some banks, credit unions, and online platforms offer debit cards to children as young as six years of age.

 Check with the financial institution you’re considering to learn more about the age requirements.
 That way, you’ll know for sure how the eligibility requirements work with regard to debit cards for children and teenagers.